unicode-org/cldr/docs/ldml/tr35-keyboards.md

 See [UAX #15 Section 9.1: Stable Code Points](https://www.unicode.org/reports/tr15/#Stable_Code_Points) for related discussion.
 Text under consideration can be segmented by locating such characters.

+### Disabling Normalization

+The attribute value `normalization="disabled"` can be used to indicate that no automatic normalization is to be applied in input, matching, or output.
+Using this setting should be done with caution:

+- When this attribute value is used, all matching and output uses only the exact codepoints provided by the keyboard author.
+- Input context from the application may not be normalized, which means that the keyboard author should consider all possible combinations, including NFC, NFD, and mixed normalization in `<transform from=` attributes.
+- See [`<settings>`](#element-settings) for further details.

+The majority of the above section only applies when `normalization="disabled"` is not used.

 * * *